Western Hatha Yoga Classics

 Yoga Nidra – Relax, Renew, Rewind

 Yoga Nidra is a sophisticated practice that teaches relaxation and supports psycho-spiritual development.
 It can be practiced as part of a longer practice – say at the beginning or end of a posture practice, or as a stand-alone practice.
 I have benefited greatly from a regular yoga nidra practice: it taught me awareness, patience, the ability to accept unpleasant experiences.
 On my personal journey yoga nidra prepared the ground for meditation (which would have been absolutely impossible prior to years or yoga nidra).
-I eventually found my home in Insight Meditation and never really explored the full potential of Yoga Nidra.
+I eventually found my home in Buddhist Insight Meditation and never really explored the full potential of Yoga Nidra.
 My limited experience indicates it could be an amazing lifetime practice.

 - I highly recommend Swami Pragyamurti Saraswati’s CD 1

 (from her CD Collection).
 It includes 2 short deep relaxation practices and one Yoga Nidra practice.
 I listened to the first track on CD 1 for years.
 It is about 10 minutes long – I used to practice it daily, when I got back from work, to let go of the workday and settle into my evening.